-Considering that the ZZB in \cite{Bell1996Explicit} is only appropriate for the single source case, we first compare derived ZZB with the ZZB in \cite{Bell1996Explicit} under the single source assumption.
-Meanwhile, the APB, and the MUSIC algorithm are also plotted for the reference.
+Considering that the ZZB in \cite{Bell1996Explicit} is only appropriate for the single source case, we first compare the derived ZZB \eqref{ZZB single source} with the ZZB in \cite{Bell1996Explicit} under the single source assumption.
+Meanwhile, the MUSIC algorithm is also plotted for a reference.
 It is observed from Fig. \ref{Fig:K1} that, due to the extra approximation \cite[Eq.
-(C.14)]{Bell1996Explicit}, the ZZB in \cite{Bell1996Explicit} achieves the asymptotic region at a slightly lower input SNR than the derived ZZB \eqref{ZZB single source}, which is similar with the comparison between the ZZB in \cite{Bell1996Explicit} and its numerical integration (see, \cite[Fig. 4]{Bell1996Explicit}).
-Besides that, the derived ZZB and the ZZB in \cite{Bell1996Explicit} are consistent with the APB in the \textit{a priori} performance region, and are consistent with the CRB in the asymptotic region.
+(C.14)]{Bell1996Explicit}, the explicit ZZB in \cite{Bell1996Explicit} enters the asymptotic region at a slightly lower input SNR than the derived ZZB, which is consistent with the numerical integration of \cite[Fig. 4]{Bell1996Explicit}.
+Besides, both the derived ZZB and the ZZB in \cite{Bell1996Explicit} converge to the APB in the \textit{a priori} performance region and the CRB in the asymptotic region, respectively.
 Furthermore, the ZZB provides a tighter bound than the CRB outside the asymptotic region, and also predicts the threshold entering the asymptotic region for DOA estimation algorithms (e.g., MUSIC).
-On the contrary, since no \textit{a priori} information is used, the CRB provides a loose bound outside the asymptotic region, and finally divergence exceeds the MSE of MUSIC algorithm in the \textit{a priori} performance region.
+On the contrary, since no \textit{a priori} information is used, the CRB provides a loose bound outside the asymptotic region, and finally divergence exceeds the MSE of the MUSIC algorithm in the \textit{a priori} performance region.